decentraland/old-documentation/_posts/general/DAO/Overview/2021-06-18-community-grants.md

 Funds for grants in Tiers 1 or 2 are transferred directly to the beneficiary address within a week of the grant’s approval from the DAO.

-#### Tier 3
+#### Tier 3, 4, 5, and 6

-Funds for grants in Tier 3 are made available to the beneficiary address via vesting contracts.
+Funds for grants in those Tiers are made available to the beneficiary address via vesting contracts.
 These contracts vest every second, and have a one month cliff.
-After the cliff, the owner of the beneficiary address may withdraw the vested MANA.
-Past the cliff, the beneficiary may withdraw any newly vested MANA.
+After the cliff, the owner of the beneficiary address may withdraw the vested funds.
+Past the cliff, the beneficiary may withdraw any newly vested funds.

 ## Grant requirements

+*   Every Grant must be approved by the DAO community through an open proposal on the [Governance dApp](https://governance.decentraland.org/) under the Grants category.
 *   Any work funded by the DAO must comply with the Decentraland [Content Policy](https://decentraland.org/content), [Terms of Use](https://decentraland.org/terms), and [Code of Ethics](https://decentraland.org/ethics).
 *   Regardless of category, each grant proposal must include clearly defined and measurable outcomes.
 *   Grant recipients must provide regular and thorough reports on their project’s progress for the community to review.
-These reports may be shared through the Decentraland Forum.
-Failure to provide these reports may result in the removal of grant funding.
+These reports may be shared through the Discord server, the Governance dApp or the Forum.
+Failure to provide these reports may result in the revocation of grant funding.
 *   Failure to provide the pre-established outcomes, as well as to provide clear reports on the advances and milestones will result in the removal of the grant funding.
 *   Grants with one-time payments are to be transferred upon the DAO’s approval of the grant.
 *   Grants with vesting contracts have a one month cliff beginning 7 days after the grant’s approval in the DAO.